OsiriX-Foundation/KheopsDocumentation/docs/installation/keycloak.md

 ## 2. Client Scope (*kheops*)

 KHEOPS will accept JWT Access Tokens issued by Keycloak that contain "*kheops*" within the "*scope*" claim.
+In order for the KHEOPS UI to display the user's name and email address, these need to be present in the generated ID tokens.

 ### Example for adding the "*kheops*" *scope* claim.